‘GTA Online: The Doomsday Heist:’ Here’s The Latest Update’s 13 Unreleased DLC Vehicles

 Vapid Hustler

 The Hustler is another muscle car and will be released by Legendary Motorsport.
 Like the Hermes, it is affordable at GTA$625,000.
-TheBlazingPony99 believes the Hustler is based on Ford’s 3-window coupe, a classic hot rod.
+TheBlazingPony99 believes the Hustler is based on Ford’s three-window coupe, a classic hot rod.

 Grand Theft Auto Online’s biggest adventure yet is now live on PS4.
 Witness The Doomsday Heist: https://t.co/PkUiEtKC5z pic.twitter.com/cUh4DRTKrg